Published by Velvet Morning Press Genres: Chick Lit, Romantic Comedy

 But I’m having a bloody baby!

 It’s not enough that he pissed off on a jolly to drink whisky for nearly a week and left me to move house on my own with the two kids—oh no. Now he’s going to miss the birth of his third bloody child, his second daughter.
 And yet again, I’m left to do everything myself.
 But I can’t do it all.
 I mean, I can’t even work out how to use the bloody newfangled baby monitor.
 It keeps screeching static at me or playing random music.
+Sure, I’d probably be better off finding some more information about baby monitors on somewhere like Best For Mums, but I’ve just not got that kind of time on me right now.

 Starting the engine, I take a deep breath and carry on to the hospital.
 But all I can think about is: If I can’t manage to operate the baby monitor, how can I look after three children on my own?